 - Rape Is a Special Kind of Evil: Rape is both legal and encouraged in Legion territory.
-More soldiers are always necessary and the woman's consent is a non-issue.
+More soldiers are always necessary, and the woman's consent is a non-issue.
 Siri says it's common for adult women, and not even children and old women are safe.
-Canyon Runner openly sells Sammy Weathers for "breeding", the New Vegas Game guide mentions Caesar and his Legates assign women to particular officers and JE Sawyer confirmed all women in Legion territory are used for sex, slavery and often both.
+Canyon Runner openly sells Sammy Weathers for "breeding," the New Vegas Game guide mentions Caesar and his Legates assign women to particular officers, and JE Sawyer confirmed all enslaved women in Legion territory are used for sex.

-- Religion of Evil: Among the Legion Caesar is worshipped as the son of Mars himself, with human sacrifice preformed in his name.
+- Religion of Evil: Among the Legion, Caesar is worshipped as the son of Mars himself, with human sacrifice performed in his name.

 - Rising Empire: Caesar sees his Legion as this.
 He intends on conquering New Vegas and establishing it as his Nova Roma, the nerve center from which he will go on to destroy the NCR.

 - Science Is Bad: Caesar believes that mankind's dependence on technology is what caused the Great War.
 He also thinks that it makes people weak and lazy over time.
 Therefore, technology such as medicine beyond that of tribal remedies and war machines that allow for fighting without risking men (for example, robots) are banned.
 Energy Weapons are fair game, because they're just guns.
 Caesar keeping an Auto-Doc and possibly Arcade for his tumor and using a howitzer for the final battle, however, is just fine...